CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

  As characters adventure in Middle-earth, they are subject to temptations.
 They run the risk of becoming corrupted and leaving the cause of the Free Peoples (i.e., a corrupted character leaves play, a corrupted Wizard loses the game).
 In _The Lord of the Rings_, Saruman was corrupted by power, Radagast was corrupted by the lure of nature, Alatar and Pallando succumbed to unrevealed corruptions and disappeared into the East.

  A character's corruption point total can be determined at any time by summing the corruption point values of the corruption cards under his card.
 Certain characters receive modifications to corruptions checks, and certain cards may give modifications to a corruption check.
 Modifications to corruption checks are printed in the lower right of the appropriate card.
-A plus or a minus sign indicates a modification rather than corruption points.
+A plus or a minus sign indicates a modification rather than corruption points. <span id="page22" class="page-number">22</span>

 ## 9 • INFLUENCE